AbhishekVS-TIPI/india-gdp-nowcast-frontend/README.md

 # India GDP Pulse

-A dashboard of high-frequency indicators behind India's GDP, plus a simple, transparent GDP growth nowcast with its own confidence interval — built for The India Prosperity Initiative.
+A dashboard of high-frequency indicators behind India's GDP, plus a transparent GDP growth nowcast with its own confidence interval — built for The India Prosperity Initiative.